Andrew-Chun/golf-scorekeeper-client/README.md

 ## User Stories
 1) As a user, I want to be able to securely sign up, sign in, change password, and sign out
-2) As a user, I want to be able to create, show, update, and delete scores
+2) As a user, I want to be able to create a round
-3) As a user, I want to be able to view other golfer's scores
+3) As a user, I want to be able to update a round
-4) As a user, I want to be able to find my handicap
+4) As a user, I want to be able to delete a round
+3) As a user, I want to be able to view all previous rounds

 ## Wireframe